openconnectivityfoundation/swagger2doc/README.md

 - in the body of an put/post/patch
 - as example of a reponse code

+note:
+some restrictions on the swagger input:
+- schema is a reference to a definition
+- the definition must be in the same file and does not have other references.

+good practice:
+- each payload definition needs to have:
+ - schema
+ - x-example

 The validation is done by means of json schema (draft 4) validation.

 ## usage